Icon vs. Ethereum: Which One Is More Innovative?

 Ether (ETH):

-Ethereum has its native cryptocurrency called Ether, which serves as a medium of exchange and is used for transaction fees and participating in token sales (ICOs, initial coin offerings).
+Ethereum has its native cryptocurrency called Ether, which serves as a medium of exchange, is used for transaction fees, and participates in token sales (ICOs, initial coin offerings).

 ICON:

-ICON, launched in 2017 by the ICON Foundation, is a blockchain platform that focuses on interconnecting different blockchain networks and bridging various industries.
+ICON, launched in 2017 by the ICON Foundation, is a blockchain platform that interconnects different blockchain networks and bridges various industries.
 Its goal is to facilitate seamless communication and transactions between disparate blockchain ecosystems.

 Key Features: